 Skoonheid is interesting and has a complex central character who holds you attention even as he ultimately repulses, but the movie is agonizingly slow.
 I checked my watch twice to see how close Skoonheid was getting to the end of its advertised 105 minutes runtime, which is not a good sign.
 When painting a mood picture, rather than putting together a heavily plotted piece, it’s not always clear when you’re ‘done’, because structure doesn’t provide much in the way of guidance.
 In this case, less would have been more: there are scenes that seem to hit the same notes a few too many times.
 Despite this, the movie manages to stay narratively vague: even though we are observing Francois up close and personal, what is going through his mind remains a mystery at some crucial points.
 And it’s not just what’s happening in his mind that is sometimes unclear.
 There are a few ambiguous scenes at the end of the movie, that leave you guessing as to what is actually going on because you are deliberately not being given complete information.
+Art-house movies sometimes get a bad rep for being boring and pretentious and up to a certain point, Skoonheid is guilty of these sins.
+But it offers up an interesting character study and gives more food for thought than your average generic blockbuster.
+Its open-to-interpretation later scenes may frustrate, but it’s worth seeing once.
+And then likely never again.

 No comments: